pmean/build-website/text/01/population-1.md

 *Dear Professor Mean, Can you explain why it is okay to have similar sample sizes for populations of very different sizes.
-For example, why is it that a sample size for a population of 10 million doesn\'t have to be much larger than a sample size for a population of 10 thousand? \-- Skeptical Sam*
+For example, why is it that a sample size for a population of 10 million doesn't have to be much larger than a sample size for a population of 10 thousand? -- Skeptical Sam*

 Dear Skeptical,